 Mr Jacobs, managing director of Office Angels, a recruitment firm, says it is easy for people to forget their manners in the working environment, which is often very informal and very busy.
 Workers can forget proper etiquette such as introducing people at meetings, and this is often bad for working relationships.

 Psychologist Dr Colin Gill believes that people are not as polite as they were twenty years ago.
 He said: “Courtesy is no longer something that is so much respected in our society”.
 People think it is stuffy to be polite or formal.

 Now some organisations are actually investing money in training their junior managers to be polite.
 Office Angels is encouraging people to arrive on time for meetings, turn off mobile phones and avoid bad manners at work is such a simple thing to do”, Mr Jacobs says, “and it can have a dramatic impact on improving your working environment and your relationships with others”.

 Choose true or false.

-1. Most office workers say they are very polite at work.
+1. Most office workers say they are rude or bad-mannered at work.